 As someone who’s studied hemp extensively, I’ve often heard it jokingly referred to as the “mana of hippies.”
 While it’s true that hemp is related to the marijuana plant, the two are distinct.
 I’ve been familiar with hemp’s versatile uses since the 1970s.
 And let me tell you, it’s not just for those in Birkenstocks munching on granola.

 The myriad of ways to use hemp in daily life is impressive.
 For instance, would you believe me if I told you I’ve seen hemp used in construction?
 If this sounds odd to you, believe me, I was once as surprised as you are.
 But the truth is, hemp stands as one of the most dependable construction materials out there.
 Intrigued?
 Let’s delve deeper into this.

 As you may have guessed, hemp can be used to build pretty specific buildings.
 Even though it is handy, it’s not something that can be used for any old construction job.
 For one, hemp can be used to build storage for carbon so that renewable biomass for the life of the building material can remain.
 This may be welcome news to those particularly worried about climate change.

 Furthermore, when hemp is used in construction, it creates a building through which vapors can permeate with ease, thus ensuring healthy indoor air quality.
 Air purifiers need not apply in this scenario.
-This is a pretty good segue into our next point.
+This is a pretty good segue into my next point.